ministryofjustice/peoplefinder/README.md

 * SMTP_ADDRESS
 * SMTP_DOMAIN
 * EMAIL_NOREPLY_ADDRESS – Used when sending email
+* HOST – Used to generate web URLs when sending email
 * FEEDBACK_URL – Used for the feedback link in the alpha bar
 * SURVEY_URL – A link to a survey to be completed after using the service